 A second seagrass FOCE experiment showed that these algae and worms were more resilient to changes in ocean chemistry in the presence of healthy seagrass beds.
 In fact, algae and worms growing on healthy seagrass blades were not seriously affected by higher concentrations of CO2—a finding that contrasts with the results of previous experiments.

-In this case, the FOCE experiment allowed researchers to look at the seagrass meadow as a community, and study it over a longer time period.
+In this case, the FOCE system allowed researchers to study the response of the the seagrass meadow as a community, and study it over a longer time period.
 It also revealed unexpected results that highlighted the importance of healthy habitats in buffering against future pH changes.

 FOCE on the Great Barrier Reef